Data-driven Optimal Filtering for Linear Systems with Unknown Noise Covariances: Background and Problem Formulation

 Define $\hat{x}_L(T)$ to be the estimate given by the Kalman filter at time $T$ realized by the constant gain $L$.
 Rolling out the update law~\eqref{eq:KF-mean} for $t=0$ to $t=T-1$, and replacing $L(t)$ with $L$, leads to the following expression for the estimate $\hat{x}_L(T)$ as a function of $L$,

 where $A_L\coloneqq A-LH$.
 Note that evaluating this estimate does not require knowledge of $Q$ or $R$.
 However, it is not possible to directly aim to learn the gain $L$ by minimizing the MSE~\eqref{eq:MSE} because the ground-truth measurement of the state $x(T)$ is not available.
-Instead, we propose to minimize the MSE in predicting the observation $y(T)$ as a surrogate objective function:
+Instead, we propose to minimize the MSE in predicting the observation $y(T)$ as a surrogate objective function:\footnote{The expectation in \cref{eq:optimization-L-T} is taken over all the random variables; consisting of the initial state $x_0$, dynamic noise $\xi(t)$, and measurement noise $\omega(t)$ for $t= 0, \cdots, T$.
+A conditional expectation is not necessary as the estimate is constrained to be measurable with respect to the history of observation.}

 where $\hat{y}_L(T):=H\hat{x}_L(T)$.
 Note that while the objective function involves finite time horizon $T$, our goal is to learn the steady-state Kalman gain $L_\infty$.